 - Kalos Capital (2011-Present)

-- In August 1998, a customer alleged unauthorized use of margin.
+- In August 1998, a customer alleged that Eric Weschke engaged in an unauthorized use of margin.
 This case was settled for $20,000 in damages.

 - Also in August 1998, a customer alleged Eric Weschke made unsuitable investment recommendations that were too aggressive for her financial stature.
 This case was settled for $33,998 in damages.